pywbem/pywbemtools/docs/pywbemclifeatures.rst

 Interactively selecting INSTANCENAME
 ------------------------------------

-The INSTANCENAME argument has a certain complexity, particularly for associations and for classes with multiple keys.
+The INSTANCENAME argument can be complex, particularly for associations and classes with multiple keys.

-To simplify this, pywbemcli provides an option (``-i`` or ``--interactive``) on commands that have an INSTANCENAME argument, that allows the user to specify only the class name (as the INSTANCENAME argument value), retrieves all the instance names of that class from the server and presents the user with a select list from which an instance name can be chosen.
+To simplify using INSTANCENAME on the command line, pywbemcli provides a wild card character "?" that can be used with commands in place of the INSTANCENAME keys on commands that have an INSTANCENAME argument.
+This allows the user to specify only the class name (as the INSTANCENAME argument value) with the wild card for the keys.
+Pywbemcli retrieves all instance names of that class from the server and presents the user with a select list from which an instance name can be chosen.

+Thus an INSTANCENAME argument on the command line can be specified in two ways:

+* By specifying an untyped WBEM URI of an instance path in the ``INSTANCENAME`` argument.
+The namespace of the instance is the namespace specified in the WBEM URI, or otherwise the namespace specified with the ``-namespace``/``-n`` command option, or otherwise the default namespace of the connection.
+Any host name in the WBEM URI will be ignored.
+  For details, see :ref:`Specifying the INSTANCENAME command argument`.

+* By specifying the ``--interactive`` command option and a class name in the ``INSTANCENAME`` argument.
+The instances of the specified class are displayed and the user is prompted for an index number to select an instance.
+The namespace of the instance is the namespace specified with the ``-namespace``/``-n`` command option, or otherwise the default namespace of the connection.
+  For details, see :ref:`Interactively selecting INSTANCENAME`.

+Thus, in place of the full instance name (ex.
+``CIM_Foo.InstanceID="CIM_Foo1"``) the users uses ``CIM_Foo.?`` to initiate pywbemcli instance name selection

 Example:

 .. code-block:: text

-    $ pywbemcli --mock-server tests/unit/simple_mock_model.mof instance get CIM_Foo --interactive
+    $ pywbemcli --mock-server tests/unit/simple_mock_model.mof instance get CIM_Foo.?
     Pick Instance name to process
     0: root/cimv2:CIM_Foo.InstanceID="CIM_Foo1"
     1: root/cimv2:CIM_Foo.InstanceID="CIM_Foo2"